Jamie came to me wanting to improve his running and stay injury free for ultra-running events. He has a few goals lined up in the coming 12 months.

 Here is what Jamie wrote on my Facebook page about the coaching process.

-If you are wanting to get similar results to Jamie, I’ve created a Faster 5km 28 Day Challenge.
-I am after 20 people to beta test the programme for me.
-The programme will start on Saturday 4 May 2019 so that people can use a Park Run for their 5km (if they want to).
-I’m only going to charge $28 for the entire programme and support package which includes:
+If you are wanting to get similar results to Jamie, I’ve created a Faster 5km 12 Week Challenge.
+I normally charge $500 per month for my coaching but for this package I’m only going to charge $197 for the entire programme and support package which includes:

 - The Faster 5km Training Bible (value $27)